annefou/shyft-doc/README.md

 doxygen doxyconfig.core.conf
 ```

-Output is generated at: `core/html`
+Output is generated at: `core/html` and `core/xml`.

 CONTRIBUTE A NOTEBOOK
 ======================

 We love getting notebooks from users!
 If you have made a nice notebook demonstrating some functionality of Shyft you would like to share, it is easy to contribute.
-Simply clone the `shyft-doc` and `shyft-daa` repositories, as instructed above.
+Simply clone the `shyft-doc` and `shyft-data` repositories, as instructed above.
 Then follow these instructions.

 1. First add your data to the `shyft-data` repository: